-Along with the flavor, the mood-boosting jolt caffeine is a major reason we love coffee.
+Along with the flavor, the mood-boosting jolt caffeine is a huge reason we love coffee.
 But there can also be some negative side effects of having too much coffee, and if you’re sensitive to caffeine, you may want to keep track of how much you’re consuming.

 When you decide to treat yourself to a Starbucks drink, the caffeine level doesn’t have to be a mystery.
 We’ll show you why ordering a Venti won’t necessarily give you more caffeine — and which drinks are the strongest.
 So how much caffeine will you find in a Starbucks latte, frappuccino, or caramel macchiato?
 Keep reading to find out!